MiroPalmu/waylander/docs/sphinx/gnulib_usage.rst

       - open
     * - close
       - close
+    * - fpathconf
+      - no subtitue module available

 For more information on :code:`*-safer` modules, see Gnulib manual 17.10 Handling closed standard file descriptors.